cchdo/exchange/docs/ctd.rst

   LONGITUDE =  133.0297
   DEPTH =   166

-Notice three things: the special ``NUMBER_HEADERS`` paramter, the paramter names are all caps, and none of the paramters have units.
+Notice three things: the special ``NUMBER_HEADERS`` parameter, the parameter names are all caps, and none of the parameters have units.

 The units for each parameter are defined by convention rather than explicitly stated in each file, see the :ref:`CTD required headers` for information on which headers are required.